jabamaus/jaba/README.md

 To do:

+- Combine jaba.input.json and jaba.output.json into just the latter.
 - should be able to run jaba in examples and then again in examples-build and it should do the same thing
 - process config.jaba first
 - Have a 'jaba clean' command